yingw787/tinydevcrm-infra/aws/SETUP.md

     export AWS_PROFILE=tinydevcrm-user
     ```

     You should now be able to lift into admin role via MFA on the CLI.
+Check
+    using command:

+    ```bash
+    aws s3 ls
+    ```

+    Or similar.
+It should prompt for MFA, then give the appropriate response
+    without erroring out.